moorepants/dissertation/motioncapture.rst

 linear trajectories of the markers and the coefficients show how the markers follow the trajectories with time.
-We began processing the data by reviewing each principal component of each trial in the GUI and noting what type of motion we saw :ref:`Table 1 <tabTrialDesc>`.
+We began processing the data by reviewing each principal component of each trial in the GUI and noting what type of motion we saw :ref:`Table 10.1<tabTrialDesc>`.
 These descriptions were subjective because we grouped marker movement based on our preconceived understanding of rider and bicycle motion.
 Some of the components displayed motions that were not physically possible such as the upper leg stretching in length during the